 Step 7: Obtain an EIN

 The EIN or Employer Identification Number (also called a Federal Employer Identification Number, FEIN, or Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
-Similar to a social security number for an individual, the EIN identifies the Corporation for tax purposes.
+Like an individual’s social security number, the EIN identifies the Corporation for tax purposes.
 For example, the EIN will be needed to hire employees, open a bank account, register for business licenses and permits, file tax returns, and more.

 Step 8: Elect the Corporation’s Form of Federal Income Taxation